atomicobject/ts-react-graphql-starter-kit/README.md

 * `config` contains configuration files for our various environments.
 The default config is set up as a twelve-factor app to be hosted in heroku.
 Most variables can be controlled via the environment – see `config/default.js`.
 * `dist` is where webpack stores compiled slices of the app.

+## Setup

+* Install Docker.app.
+Our database and other services are configured to run in docker.
+* Copy `.env.example` to `.env`.
+You can set any environment variables you want here to influence the application.
+* Start postgres with: `docker-compose up`.
+This will set up a postgres docker image and start it.
+* Run `yarn db:create` to create development and test databases.

+Note: Start `docker-compose up` and leave it running any time you want to run the app/tests.

 ## Running locally
 Run `yarn dev` to start up both the server and client at the same time.
 You can use `yarn dev:server` and `yarn dev:client` to run them in separate terminal windows.